gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      diagnose all circularities (binder switch -d_C)

-  By default, the binder will diagnose only the highest-precedence circularity.
-  If the program contains multiple circularities, the binder will suggest the use of binder switch :switch:`-d_C` in order to obtain the diagnostics of all circularities.
+  By default, the binder only diagnoses the highest-precedence circularity.
+If the program contains multiple circularities, the binder will suggest the use of binder switch :switch:`-d_C` in order to obtain the diagnostics for each circularity.

-  The programmer should add binder switch :switch:`-d_C` to the binder arguments, and rebind.
+  You should add binder switch :switch:`-d_C` to the binder arguments and rebind.

-If none of the tactics suggested by the binder eliminate the elaboration circularity, the programmer should consider using one of the legacy elaboration models, in the following order:
+If none of the tactics suggested by the binder eliminate the elaboration circularity, you should consider using one of the legacy elaboration models, in the following order:

 * Use the pre-20.x legacy elaboration-order model, with binder switch